spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

     outputs = feature_extractor(preprocessed)
     return keras.Model(inputs, outputs, name="feature_extractor")
 ```
 The size of the images and the number of features are set as constants.
 Then the Efficient Net is loaded.
-The input and output chapes are defined and the keras model is created.
+The input and output shapes are defined and the keras model is created.
 Like I said, nothing new here.

 ### The main function